OCA/web/web_tree_dynamic_colored_field/README.rst

 This module aims to add support for dynamically coloring fields in tree view according to data in the record.

-It provides new attributes with the same syntax as 'colors' attribute in tree tag.
+It provides attributes on fields with the same syntax as the 'colors' attribute in tree tags.

+Further, it provides a ``color_field`` attribute on tree tags to use a field's value as color.

 Features
 ========

-* Add attribute 'bg_color' to color background of a cell in tree view
+* Add attribute ``bg_color`` on fields to color background of a cell in tree view

-* Add attribute 'fg_color' to change text color of a cell in tree view
+* Add attribute ``fg_color`` on fields to change text color of a cell in tree view

+* Add attribute ``color_field`` on the tree element to use as color

 Usage